-Centuries ago the Tai lived north of Yangtzekiang in China.
+Introduction / History Centuries ago the Thai lived north of Yangtzekiang in China.
 Relentless pressure by the Chinese gradually forced them southward.
 They conquered many peoples and cultures as they sought a new homeland, and by the 10th century they had settled in Central Thailand.
 A bloodless revolution in 1932, led by Westernized intellectuals, instituted a democratic constitutional monarchy.
 However, the country has suffered numerous governmental upheavals since then.
 Today, Buddhism is the central and unifying force in Tai society and even maintains social control.
-The Central Tai speak Thai, the official language of the country.
+They speak Thai, the official language of the country.

-Age is highly respected in Central Tai society.
+Age is highly respected in Thai society.
 Type of occupation, wealth, and place and type of residence follow age in terms of respect and rank.
 Rural farmers rank below artisans, merchants, and city government officials; clergy form a separate group.
-Families are the core of Tai society.
+Families are the core of Thai society.
 In rural areas, the immediate family usually lives, eats, and farms together.
 A young married couple may live with the bride's family until they can establish their own home.

-The Central Tai are distinguished by a near absence of labor division by gender.
+The Thai are distinguished by a near absence of labor division by gender.
 Both men and women plow, till, fish, cook, tend babies, clean house, and wash clothes.
 Rice is the major economic crop, providing both a food staple and a cash crop.

 Prostitution is a pressing social problem.
 Approximately 200,000 to 500,000 prostitutes, usually from poor, rural areas, are forced to sell their bodies to help their families survive.
 Education and employment opportunities for women are limited, and many women and children lack adequate health care.

-Although a number of missions agencies are working among the Central Tai, more help is needed.
+Although a number of missions agencies are working among the Thai, more help is needed.
 The Bible, the Jesus film, and audio recordings are all available in the Tai language.
-However, only a handful of the Central Tai are Christians.

-* Pray that God will grant wisdom and favor to the missions agencies that are currently ministering to the Central Tai.
+* Pray that God will grant wisdom and favor to missions agencies currently ministering to the Thai.

-* Ask God to send Christian teachers and medical teams to work among the Central Tai.
+* Ask God to send Christian teachers and medical teams to work among the Thai.

-* Ask the Holy Spirit to soften the hearts of the Central Tai towards Christians so that they will be receptive to the Gospel.
+* Ask the Holy Spirit to soften the hearts of the Thai towards Christians so that they will be receptive to the Gospel.

-* Ask the Lord to raise up strong local churches among the Central Tai.
+* Ask the Lord to raise up strong local churches among the Thai.